SWEG-2016EC-Batch/Kronos/ETS1362-Tizita-Endeshaw/Fuel.md

     <li>Read the miles per gallon from the user.</li>
 <pre>
-Calculate the total distance using the formula: totaldistance = tankcapacity * milespergallon
+Calculate the total distance using the formula: miles driven = fuel tank capacity * miles per gallon
 </pre>
     <li>Display the calculated total distance to the user.</li>
 </ul>